top of page

 The Outcome and Key features

-The app enables professionals to model diverse signal propagation environments like urban, rural, indoor, and beyond - across technologies like 5G, WLAN, and satellite communications.
+The desktop app enables professionals to model diverse signal propagation environments like urban, rural, indoor, and beyond - across technologies like 5G, WLAN, and satellite communications.

 Optimized UI for Complex Configurations